Terms and Definitions: U

 NARRATOR: An imaginary storyteller or character who describes

-what he witnesses accurately, but misinterpets those events
+what he witnesses with surface accuracy, but misinterpets those events

 because of faulty perception, personal bias, or limited understanding.